G. Matthew Fricke

 White Papers

 Comment on Docket No. FR-6111-P-02: HUD's Implementation of the Fair Housing Act's Disparate Impact Standard.
-S. Gipson Rankin, A. Mathewson, M. Moses, G. M. Fricke, et al. PDF
+S. Gipson Rankin et al. PDF

 Community Report from the Biosignatures Standards of Evidence Workshop.
-V. Meadows, H. Graham, G. M. Fricke, et al. PDF
+V. Meadows et al. PDF

 Book Chapters